Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

     - Otherwise go to your workers, and pick a worker, to again find the domain you want.

-        The URL receiving production data should then be `https://workdername.blah.workers.dev` where you found what `blah` should be above.
+        The URL receiving production data should then be `https://workername.blah.workers.dev` where you found what `blah` should be above, and `workername` is the name of the worker in question.

 ### Cloudflare secrets